 Tillandsia stricta x T. recurvifolia 'Cotton Candy'

 'Cotton Candy' is a hybrid Tillandsia (stricta × recurvifolia) with long, thin, silvery leaves that look like a loose spider dahlia.
 It was bred for its striking pink flower spike.
 The pink bracts look as though they are puffed up or inflated.
-"Cotton Candy" needs very bright light to flower its best.
-Most specimens are 5 to 6 inches across, although there are reports of 12-inch plants.Continue to 14 of 26 below.
+'Cotton Candy' needs very bright light to flower its best.
+Most specimens are five to six inches across, although there are reports of 12-inch plants.Continue to 14 of 26 below.

 14 of 26